 The colors of these pebbles are natural and mainly consist of diverse shades of black, white and brown rocks.
 They are easy on the feet since they do not have sharp edges.
 They come in a wonderful combination or medium-sized and large non-toxic stones.

-What is more, just like sandstone in aquarium, they could serve as a very lovely embellishment to tanks, garden, flower arrangement, bird feeders, and many other interiors and exterior décor purposes.
+What is more, just like sandstone in aquariums, they could serve as a very lovely embellishment to tanks, garden, flower arrangement, bird feeders, and many other interiors and exterior décor purposes.
 The package contains sufficient natural stones for you to use.

 Please be guided that you need to rinse them properly prior to adding them to where you intend them to be.
 This must be carefully done if you plan to add them to your aquarium.